Scope and disclaimer

 <picture> <source type="image/webp" srcset=" cute-cat-pic-2700x1209.webp 2700w, cute-cat-pic-1800x806.webp 1800w, cute-cat-pic-900x900.webp 900w, cute-cat-pic-600x600.webp 600w" sizes="100vw" /> <source srcset=" cute-cat-pic-2700x1209.jpg 2700w, cute-cat-pic-1800x806.jpg 1800w, cute-cat-pic-900x900.jpg 900w, cute-cat-pic-600x600.jpg 600w" sizes="100vw" /> <img src="600x600/cute-cat-pic-600x600.jpg" alt="Cute cat pic" /> </picture>

 With standard web servers image crunching is usually done by open source tools like ImageMagick or GD.
 Image transformation is a CPU heavy task that can take some time (even seconds!) until executed and it can also use a lot of memory.
 Calling image libraries is wrapped in PHP on webhosting services like ours.
-That means a PHP process is occupied until an image is converted.
+That means a PHP process is occupied until an image has finished being converted.
 Good news is, once an image version is created, it can be stored on disk for later usage.

-With suboptimal configuration (crazy eager loading, too many sizes) and/or wrong settings (no cache on disk) and/or extensive use (super large source images or many images) this can lead to serious web delivery problems or even ends in 504 time-out errors.
+With suboptimal configuration (crazy eager loading, too many sizes) and/or wrong settings (no cache on disk) and/or extensive use (super large source images or many images) this can lead to serious web delivery problems or even end in 504 time-out errors.

 How an image hosting provider works

-In addition you can setup a sub-domain so you don't have to use the domain of the image provider:
+In addition you can set up a sub-domain so you don't have to use the domain of the image provider:

 After that you can use URL parameters to grab a different versions:

-Additional flavors and features are available.
+Additional flavours and features are available.